delete-app/landing/src/content/docs/learn/module-2-attraction/limerence-vs-love.md

 We've been conditioned to believe that "the spark" indicates compatibility.
 Movies, songs, and friends all reinforce: *if it's right, you'll just know.*

 But research suggests caution.
-[Eastwick & Finkel (2008)](https://doi.org/10.1037/0022-3514.94.2.245) found that people's stated preferences before meeting someone (wanting someone "exciting" or having "chemistry") didn't actually predict who they were attracted to in real interactions.
-Initial intensity can be misleading.
+Studies found that people's stated preferences before meeting someone (wanting someone "exciting" or having "chemistry") didn't actually predict who they were attracted to in real interactions.<sup>[[3]](https://doi.org/10.1037/0022-3514.94.2.245)</sup> Initial intensity can be misleading.

 High initial "chemistry" can be associated with:
 - Anxious-avoidant dynamics